onlyquake/xonotic-wiki/Vehicles.md

 ![Spiderbot cockpit legend](img/Vehicle-cockpit-legend.jpg)

-Its primary weapon is machine gun; the aiming direction is shown by the green rectile, which follows the front of the vehicle, given enough time.
-The secondary weapon is rockets that are aimed with the white rectile, which always points to the front of the vehicle.
+Its primary weapon is machine gun; the aiming direction is shown by the green reticle, which follows the front of the vehicle, given enough time.
+The secondary weapon is rockets that are aimed with the white reticle, which always points to the front of the vehicle.

 # Unofficial vehicles